mosip/documentation/docs/registration-client-tus-protocol.md

 # Registration Client metrics upload using TUS protocol

-Below metrics are collected in the client application using micrometer library:
+Following are the metrics that are collected in the client application using the micrometer library:

 * JVM Memory Metrics
 * JVM Thread Metrics